 - Buy local.
 Look for a Canadian distributor or store that is close to you and buy directly from them.
 Sometimes you can even pick up in person to save shipping costs all together.

 - Buy with friends.
 If you know other local homeschoolers that are using the same curriculum or buying from the same store, place a group order and split the costs of shipping.
 This can be a great way to lower your overall shipping expenses.

 - Shop around.
 Often, there are better deals for curricula on non-publisher websites.
 Check different stores and compare the prices and shipping and the cost of the exchange rate vs buying from a store in Canada.

 - Don’t feel pressured to buy expensive.
 You do NOT have to buy a boxed curriculum or the most popular names in the homeschooling community – you can ABSOLUTELY buy or use more cost-efficient resources that are a good fit for your family.
 Just because it seems like what everyone else is using, doesn’t mean that you need to spend the large amounts of money they can often cost.

-In summary, the question “How much does homeschooling cost?” is kind of dependant on how you choose to homeschool, what resources you decide to use, and how many of the money saving tips you put into practice while homeschooling.
+In summary, the question “How much does homeschooling cost?” is dependant on how you homeschool, what resources you use, and how many of the money saving tips you put into practice while homeschooling.
 A family can homeschool for free when a parent is willing to put time and effort into pulling together resources to make their own plans, but for some the freedom that having an open and go curriculum offers is worth every penny.